KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/learn_rust_programming/rust_programming_for_the_object_oriented_developer.md

 - They offer a discount code to interested parties.
 - The speaker suggests buying the book together with friends to save even more money.

-## Applying Functional Programming Styles in Rust
+## ⭐⭐⭐️️️Applying Functional Programming Styles in Rust

 Section Overview: In this section, the speaker introduces functional programming styles in Rust and explains how they can be applied using collections.